| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 the given block will be appended to the _last_ block defined

 in the file.
-For example if head.jade contains:
+For example if head.jadecontains: head

 script(src='/jquery.js')

-We may append values by providing a block to include head
+We may append values by providing a block to include headas shown below, adding the two scripts. html

 include head